 The Privacy Act of 1974 requires all military records requests be submitted in writing.
 The veteran or next-of-kin must sign and date each DD Form 214 request.

 Who may request military records:

-Only the veteran or the next of kin of a deceased veteran can request a complete copy of a member’s military service records (limited information may be available to the general public).
-If you are the next of kin of a deceased veteran and are requesting a copy of the veteran’s military records, you must provide proof of death of the veteran, such as a copy of death certificate, letter from funeral home, or published obituary.
+Only the veteran or the next of kin of a deceased veteran can request a complete copy of a member’s military service records.
+Limited information may be available to the general public.

 Next-of-kin is defined as the surviving spouse that has not remarried, father, mother, son, daughter, sister, or brother.
-If you are a relative of the deceased veteran, but are not considered next of kin, you can still request a copy of the military service records.
+Relatives of the deceased veteran who are not considered next of kin can still request a copy of the military service records.
 However, you need to complete Standard Form 180.
 Follow the instructions found here: Access to Military Records by the General Public and Researchers.

 Additional tips when requesting military records

 - Be patient.
-Standard requests for a copy of your DD Form 214 normally take at least 10 days, and may take longer, especially if the records were involved in the fire of 1973.
-You can check the status of your request via e-mail or by telephone at NPRC Customer Service Line: 1-314-801-0800 (note: this is not a toll-free number).
+Standard requests for a copy of your DD Form 214 normally take at least 10 days or longer.
+This is common if the records were involved in the fire of 1973.
+You can check the status of your request via e-mail or by telephone at NPRC Customer Service Line: 1-314-801-0800.
+Note: this is not a toll-free number.